Frequently Asked Questions

 How is the rarity score calculated?

-We use a Market Scarcity Index (MSI) that measures how difficult a record is to acquire at fair market value.
-Rather than guessing at pressing quantities, it evaluates real marketplace behavior.
+We use a Market Scarcity Index (MSI) that measures how difficult a record is to acquire at fair market value, based on real Discogs marketplace activity — not estimated press counts.

 Why do the album counts differ between Master Data and Marketplace Data?